-- Proof you’ve lived in the UK for more than 12 months prior to relocating to France is essential.
-ClickMoves say they request a UK Council tax bill.
+- Proof you’ve lived in the UK for more than 12 months prior to relocating to France is essential, a UK Council tax bill will be ideal

 - You’ll need to complete a French customs form stating the France will be your residence primaire.

-- Proof of residence in France is required: an attestation de domicile is best say ClickMoves.
-They have also used lease agreements or proof of purchase for a property.
+- Proof of residence in France is required: an attestation de domicile is best.
+You can also use a lease agreement or proof of purchase for a property.
 If you’re moving in with friends or family temporarily you will need an attestation d’herbergement, a letter confirming the details, from the friend/family member.

 - A simple inventory showing second-hand values for the goods being imported.
-ClickMoves will prepare the inventory if you use their full removal service which includes a packing service.
-They recommend you create a simple spreadsheet showing items by box, clear description, e.g. bedding and sheets, cooking books, pc equipment, and show the second-hand value in euros.
+Create a simple spreadsheet showing items by box, clear description, e.g. bedding and sheets, cooking books, pc equipment, and show the second-hand value in euros.
 And you’re not allowed to sell any items that you’ve imported duty-free for the first 12 months of your stay in France.

 Banned and restricted items

 There are some items you’re not allowed to transport to France – weapons for instance, but also some breeds of dog, including Pitbull Terriers and Staffordshire Bull Terriers.

 And some items are restricted which includes food, flowers and plants.
 For those who can’t bear to leave a beloved plant behind, there are steps you may be able to take to get round it, but it will be expensive as you’ll need to employ experts to sign off on the plant’s health status etc.

 If you’re moving belongings to a second home in France